defworm/Milestone-Game/README.md

 ## Psuedocode
-1. Add a map from Leaflet
+1. Add background to game
-2. Make sure it is zoomable
+2. Remove scrolling
 3. Create character images
 4. Make characters images moveable w/ keystrokes
 5. Be able to add a character to your party